raynamharris/Shell_Intro_for_Transcriptomics/README.md

 ## Topics Covered in this Lesson
 01. Introducing the Shell
 02. Navigating the Unix File System
-03. Reading, Writing, Moving, Copying Files
+03. Writing, Reading, Copying, Moving, Removing
 04. Pipes, Filters, and Loops
 05. Finding Things: Grep and History
 06. Bash Scripts